dillonstreator/imagecat/README.md

 # imagecat

-Concatenate any number of images into a single image on x or y axis with optional alignment centering
+Concatenate images into a single image on x or y axis with optional alignment centering

 ## Installation